amberkar/Final_Project/README.md

-# Eventbrite Databases in Python
+# Eventbrite Categories

-The project is to showcase skills gathered during my semester in SI-507!
-I utilized the Eventbrite API to visualize the types( categories_) of events Eventbrite offers.
+I utilized the Eventbrite API to visualize the types of events in terms of categories Eventbrite offers on a daily basis.
+When the program is run successfully multiple API calls are made to Eventbrite to gather database information regarding events, formats, and categories.
+Then, a join query is made to establish the type( categories) of events that are occurring for that day as well as the format for the event.
+Finally the information gathered is visualized in two pie charts to show the categories of events occurring for that day and their given format.

 ## Usage
 Type the following command to run the program: